hzhang-7/AC215_InstaCap/README.md

 ### Preprocessing

 **Container Overview**:
-- Web-scrapes instagram posts and captions for different users
+- Web-scrapes Instagram posts and captions for different users
 - Preprocesses the scraped data into the desired format
 - Stores the processed data to GCP
 - Input to this container is source and destination is the GCS location